gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 ## Testing 👨‍🔬

 This might be the hardest part, because Stripe doesn't really afford us much guidance.
 We know we shouldn't be hitting their servers in our tests, but what should we do instead?
 We could mock all of our interactions with classes provided by `stripe-ruby`, but that's a lot of mocking.
-Too much, in my opinion, and that'll make our tests brittle.
+Too much in my opinion, and that'll make our tests brittle.

 Instead, I opted to use [stripe-ruby-mock](https://github.com/rebelidealist/stripe-ruby-mock).
 It does a few different things, but at its core it's a reverse-engineered implementation of the Stripe API.
 Anytime we use one of the `stripe-ruby` classes, instead of hitting Stripe's servers, they will instead hit this mock API.